Fostering entrepreneurial talent, ideas and opportunities through programs, competitions, and the infusion of innovative thinking across campus.

 Here are some of the programs the center provides independently and in collaboration with other departments and divisions.

 The minor in entrepreneurship is open to all majors.
-The college also offers the business administration major with a concentration in entrepreneurship.
+CBE also offers the concentration in entrepreneurship.

 At this weekly series hosted each academic term, the campus community is invited to meet successful entrepreneurs, like Larry Fiorino '84, founder, president and CEO of G.1440 (pictured), hear their stories and learn what it takes to launch a business.